 PIONEER SQUARE Seattle's historic Pioneer Square District features 88 acres of beautifully restored architectural masterpieces.
 It's also home to the Klondike Gold Rush Museum and Seattle Underground tours.

-SEATTLE WATERFRONT In addition to breathtaking views of Elliott Bay, the waterfront features the Seattle Aquarium, the Seattle Art Museum's Olympic Sculpture Park, and shops and restaurants including Ye Olde Curiosity Shop.
-Grab a cup of chowder and enjoy this uniquely Seattle experience.
+SEATTLE WATERFRONT In addition to breathtaking views of Elliott Bay, the waterfront features the Seattle Aquarium, the Seattle Art Museum's Olympic Sculpture Park, and shops and restaurants.
+Catch the Victoria Clipper to Canada.
+Grab a cup of chowder at Ivar's and enjoy this uniquely Seattle experience.

 ALKI BEACHA taste of lively beach life in the Northwest, Alki Beach is popular for volleyball, sea kayaking, wind sports, scuba diving, or just people watching while strolling along the boardwalk.